Jones3D-The-Infernal-Engine/Documentation/ndy.md

 ```

 ## Section Cogs
 This section defines the list of all COGs which are used in the level.
 COGs are the level logics "brains".
-Each entry in the list takes COG script file name followed by the COG script parameters.
+Each entry in the list takes [COG script file](cog.md) followed by the COG script parameters.
 The parameters initialize the variables in the exact order as defined in the symbols section of COG script.
-The variables in COG script defined as `local` can't be overwritten in NDY.
+The variables in [COG script](cog.md) defined as `local` can't be overwritten in NDY.
 Note that all non-local variables must be initialized or the game won't run.

 Parameter types:
 * games asset file name i.e.: sounds, materials, models etc...